Kidoz-SDK/MoPub-Adapter/README.md

 {"AppID":"your_publisher_Id", "Token":"your_publisher_Token"}
 ```

 3.5.
-If you want to connect directly with the Kidoz reward events use the following (for java files in the adapters folder only):
+In order to connect directly with the Kidoz reward events, use the following (for java files in the adapters folder only):
 ```
 KidozManager.setRewardedEvents(<new BaseInterstitial.IOnInterstitialRewardedEventListener>);
 ```